bohops/SharpRDPHijack/README.md

 ```
 [*] Parameters:
+    --tsquery=<host> : Query a host to identify RDP/TS session information (not required for other switches)
     --session=<ID> : Target session identifier
     --password=<User's Password> : Session password if known (otherwise optional - not required for disconnect switch)
     --console : Redirect session to console session instead of current (active) session